 A major plus at the centres is the wide range of locally made products in the gift section.
 Indigenous products, beautiful colours – and locally produced Mtns Made branded products – there is always variety and practicality.
 The weather is a constant in the Blue Mountains and 'constantly' changes hour by hour.
 A stop at the VICs can make a difference – a big one – in your experience whether for a few hours or a week or more.
 Armed for most any occasion or unexpected occurrence, you are ready for magnificent scenery, slow-food dining and friendly people.

 accommodation for your stay…

-An overnight stay (or two) is an experience you won't forget and is the best way to experience all of Leura.
-Accommodation provides for all tastes and budgets - from B&Bs, guesthouses and self-contained cottages to resorts.
-After the day-trippers return home, you'll notice the deep quiet of this Blue Mountains village emerge.
-Daylight seeps into a star-filled evening and Leura belongs to you.
+An overnight stay (or two) is an experience you will long remember – this is the best way to discover the Blue Mountains.
+Accommodation provides for all tastes and budgets – from B&Bs, guesthouses and self-contained cottages to resort hotels.

 Address:26 Grose Street, Leura

 From the street, The Greens appears to be a small early-Leura cottage, yet appearances are definitely deceiving.
 A striking sandstone footpath leads to the front door of a large house with surprising architectural history – The Greens offers graceful country charm throughout with five spacious guestrooms.
 Typical of a bygone luxurious era, handsome ornamental mouldings, beautiful doors and plush oriental rugs are features in the spacious rooms.